cakebatterandsprinkles/portfolio-gatsby/src/posts/20-js_async_await_promises.md

 The original way of sending requests is **XMLHttpRequest**, but it has a hard to remember syntax, and most importantly it does not support promises, so you end up using nested callbacks.
 There are better alternatives for making an HTTP request, such as **fetch** and **axios**, and these support promises, so I will skip XMLHttpRequest and talk about fetch and axios.

-**Fetch:**
+**The Fetch API:**

-Fetch is not supported by Internet Explorer.
-Fetch method accepts a mandatory URL for the first argument, and an optional init object that allows us to control a number of things that are sent with our request.
-For example, you can send cookies with your request.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is not supported by Internet Explorer. `fetch` method accepts a mandatory URL for the first argument, and an optional init object that allows us to control a number of things that are sent with our request.
+You can also send cookies with your request.

 The [response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) that fetch returns has a body property that is a **readable stream**.
 A readable stream is a stream of byte data. ([Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) helps us to break a resource that can be huge into smaller chunks, and each chunk of data can be processed one by one.)
 The data we receive from fetch resides inside this readable stream, and to interact with it, we need to turn it into JSON first.
 Turning a promise into JSON takes time and it is also asynchronous, that's why .json() method returns us another promise.